We can all get rid of panic attacks forever. I am going to tell you how.

-How to get rid of panic attacks?
+How to get rid of panic attacks forever?
 It’s easy.
-But first you need to change some of your thought patterns that are rooted in your subconscious and let go of your false beliefs about panic and panic attacks.
+But first you need to change some of your thought patterns that are rooted in your subconscious mind and let go of your false beliefs about panic and panic attacks.

 Each person in their life from time to time experienced this first fear.
 The first fear, as we call it, comes reflexively, almost automatically, and is associated with a real danger that threatens us.
 We can say that this fear is “normal “, we accept it, understand it.
 React properly and the fear passes.

-However, when a person is anxious or experience that fear, that person does not react like other people, but the response of such a person is much more intense, just because his/her nervous system eventually became sensitive to external stimuli.
+However, when a person is anxious and experience that fear, that person does not react like other people, but the response of such a person is much more intense, just because their nervous system eventually became sensitive to external stimuli.

-The anxious person adds a “touch of ” additional fear to the first fear, even though he/she does not even notice, and for the anxious person these two fears are actually one fear.
+The anxious person adds a “touch of ” additional fear to the first fear, even though they do not even notice, and for the anxious person these two fears are actually one fear.

-When such a fear happens to a person, he/she automatically thinks:
+When such a fear happens to a person, they automatically think: